djlisbonne/power_outage_analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-**Figure 2**: Plot of outage month vs outage duration
+**Figure 3**: Plot of outage month vs outage duration

 Finally, the last univariate analysis I looked into was the outage cause category vs the outage duration.
 Here, the hypothesis was that harsher, more extreme causes like severe weather, might also correlate to longer outages.
 This proved to be true, especially as shown by the medians of the outage durations by categories.

 <iframe
-  src="assets/fig3_1.html"
+  src="assets/fig3_2.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
-**Figure 3**: Bar chart of median outage durations by cause category
+**Figure 4**: Bar chart of median outage durations by cause category

-## Bivariate Analyses
-I also examined two bivariate correlations, the first between cause category and climate category, vs outage duration, and the second between cause category and cause category detail (more granular description of the cause) vs outage duration.
+I also examined two multivariate correlations, the first between cause category and climate category, vs outage duration, and the second between cause category and cause category detail (more granular description of the cause) vs outage duration.
 My thought process for the first analysis was to understand whether certain types of outage causes are exascerbated by specific climate conditions, wherein they result in longer outages.
 This relationship proved to be evidently clear with fuel shortages, notably how normal climate conditions were the shortest duration.
 This makes sense because colder environment likely have higher fuel requirements, thus when shortages occur it would take longer to assemble the requisite fuel to end the outage.
 Similarly, for warmer climates, they are likely less prepared for such an eventuality so any shortage of fuel would take longer to rebuild what little supply they likely had originally.
 Below is the box plot for my first analysis.

 <iframe
   src="assets/fig4.html"